Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 Redline earns automation one proof point at a time.

-A buyer should be able to reject Redline's recommendation and explain why.
+A buyer can reject Redline's recommendation and explain why.
 That feedback becomes the operating signal for safer rules, better supplier ranking, and tighter automation limits.

 1